-You will love these old fashioned Valentine chocolate recipes.
-Don't the chocolate fudge hearts look delicious in the photo above?
+Have fun with these old fashioned chocolate heart recipes.
+Don't the chocolate fudge hearts look delicious?
 Why not make some and give them to your loved ones?

 Both the chocolate fudge hearts and Mrs. Salzbacher's chocolate hearts taste especially good.
 Homemade chocolates are the perfect gift for that special someone.
 After all, everybody loves the gift of candy!

 Chocolate and Cocoa Recipes (circa 1910)

 1/3 cup of condensed milk

 1 teaspoonful of vanilla extract